Traffic on the Crimean Bridge has resumed

-Traffic on the Crimean Bridge resumed after a break of an hour, a traffic jam appeared

-Traffic on the Crimean Bridge resumed at 06:50 after an hour break.
-As a result, a traffic jam formed, this was reported in the operational channel of the information center for highways about the situation on the road approaches to the Crimean Bridge and preparations for inspection in Telegram.
+Traffic on the Crimean Bridge has been restored.
+This was reported by the operational Telegram– information center channel about the situation on the road approaches to the bridge and preparations for inspection.

-As of 07:00, a traffic jam has formed in front of the inspection points on the Taman side, with about 60 vehicles stuck in the traffic jam.

-From the Kerch side, the traffic jam increased overnight from 60 to 84 cars.
+It is specified that the restriction lasted five minutes.
+The passage was prohibited from 22:52 to 22:57 Moscow time.
+“There are no difficulties in accessing the inspection points on either side of the Crimean Bridge,” the information center noted.

+On the morning of June 29, 600 cars had accumulated in line in front of the bridge in Crimea, including 240 cars from the Taman side and another 360 from the Kerch side.

 #Traffic #Crimean #Bridge #resumed